Brickwork Credit Rating Process

 - If the issuer disagrees with the initial rating, and has additional information that it believes can make a material difference to its rating, the issuer can request for rating review.
 In case even after the review by the rating committee, if the disagreement exists, the issuer has recourse to an appeal process.
 The CP/CCP concerned should place such an appeal with the Rating Team’s comments before the Appeal Committee, which will have independent member/s.
 Upon receiving requisite information, the Appeal Committee will look into the request and decide the rating on merits.
 Decision of the Appeal Committee shall be final.

-- Initial Rating issued by BWR and the Rating rationale need acceptance of the issuer within five days of issue.
+- Initial Rating issued by BWR and the Rating rationale need acceptance of the issuer within five working days of issue.
 Ratings which are accepted shall be published in the media as well as on BWR website.
-Unaccepted Ratings shall be published on the BWR website.
+Unaccepted Ratings shall be published on the BWR website on the sixth working day of issue.